Richard-Passos/fe-store/README.md

 <br>

 ## :memo: Description
-This the default template for my front-end projects.
+This is the default template for my front-end projects.

-The template includes, folder structure, components, tests, and a default configuration for tawiindCSS.
-It uses Shadcn/UI components..
+This template includes folder structure, components using Shadcn/UI best practices, tests, and a default configuration for tawiindCSS.

 <br>